brianom95/brianom95.github.io/_posts/2023-07-28-irish-munros.md

     <img width="400" src="/images/munro11.webp">
 </p>

 We descended fast as the wind and rain intensified.
 We were both having the same hallucinations now, seeing signs and fence posts as vivid people staring back at us.
-I kept seeing 100's of dogs along the trailside too.
+I kept seeing hundreds of dogs along the trailside too.
 It was funny more than anything, both of us aware they weren't real.
 We sprinted fast for the final stretch to the carpark, touching the van to stop the clock at 10:53pm.
 It was so surreal to not only have proven this possible, but beaten the goal by over an hour.

 It was the next day before any of it really set in.
 This experience and how it felt is near impossible to describe, so I'm glad to have shared it with Jamie.
 It wouldn't have been possible without him, laughing alongside me, never breaking a sweat, and never shying away from the wind, rain or cliffs.
-I feel so proud of this achievement, having dreamt about it for years before being able to make it happen.
+I feel so proud of this achievement, having dreamt about it for years before finally making it happen.
 An amazing day that allows me to say for certain; that box is well and truly ticked!

 > ## 13 Peaks - The Irish Munro's
-> **Current Self Supported Record: 22hrs 53mins 33s**
+> **Self Supported Record: 22hrs 53mins 33s**
 > *Jamie Fennell & Brian O'Mahony*
 > *29th July 2023*